geatpy-dev/geatpy/README.md

 ![image](https://github.com/geatpy-dev/geatpy/blob/master/geatpy/demo/DTLZ_demo/Pareto%20Front.png)

-To get more tutorials, please link to http://www.geatpy.com (almost ready)
+To get more tutorials, please link to http://www.geatpy.com

 There are more demos in **Geatpy**'s source.
 Including ZDT1/2/3/4/6、 DTLZ1/2/3/4、single-objective examples、discrete problem solving and so forth.